nicolasdao/template-pulumi-cloud-run/README.md

 		- `description`
 	- `Pulumi.test.yaml`:
 		- `config.<your-service-name>.memory`: Replace `<your-service-name>` with the `name` set in the `Pulumi.yaml`.
 As for the value, choose one of the following unit (e.g., `Gi`, `Mi` or `Ki`) and do not exceed 2Gi (e.g., `512Mi`).
-		- `config.<your-service-name>.parentStack`: Pulumi parent stack.
-This might be optionial, but usually, there is a parent infrastructure.
+		- `config.<your-service-name>.projectRef`: Pulumi projects.
+This might be optionial, but usually, there is one  infrastructure project.
 Replace `<your-service-name>` with the `name` set in the `Pulumi.yaml`.
 		- `gcp:project`: Your GCP project ID.
 		- `gcp:region`: Your GCP region.
 3. Adjust the environment variables needed for your project: